 The vestibular (inner ear) organs provide the brain with vital information about body position with respect to gravity.
 Sensory information from the vestibular system tells dogs and cats if they are upside down, right-side up, tumbling, turning, falling, or accelerating.
 Information from the vestibular system also coordinates with sensory information from vision and proprioception (touch sensors in the paws and other parts of the body) to help your pet maintain balance and have clear vision while moving.
 When vestibular dysfunction occurs in dogs or cats it is most often associated with the peripheral system (inner ear) rather than with the central system (brain).

 How do I know if my pet has a vestibular problem?

-Signs of vestibular disease in pets can include:
+Signs of dizziness from vestibular disease in an animal can include:

 Circling (spinning or walking in circles)

 Nystagmus (involuntary drifting eye movements)

 Squint or strabismus (abnormal position of the eyeballs)

 Ataxia (stumbling, staggering, or lack of coordination without weakness or involuntary spasms)